statmike/Resampling-Methods-in-SAS-Viya/readme.md

+# TODO
+- [ ] update example for bootstrap calls - add strata=.  also within doublebootstrap...
+- [ ] update doubleBootstrap action with strata and calls to bootstrap
+- [ ] update doubleBootstrap documentation below with strata calls
+- [ ] update relationship map to include strata (optional)
+- [ ] update doubleBootstrap example with strata parameter
+- [ ] make an animated chart of stratified bootstrap

 # Resampling Methods in the SAS Viya CAS Engine
 This repository contains code, walkthroughs, examples, and applications of bootstrap methods.
 It utilizes the computing infrastructure of SAS Viya's CAS engine.
 This allows distributed computation of bootstrap iterations in parallel with very minimal code!